ibm-cloud-docs/AnalyticsEngine/advanced-provisioning-options.md

 {{site.data.keyword.iae_full_notm}} enables advanced users to provide custom configurations which Ambari understands and uses when creating a cluster for cluster components like Hadoop, Spark, and Hive.
 Note that all custom configurations for Hadoop, Spark, Hive, and other cluster components must be added as part of the `ambari_config` JSON object in the `advanced_options` JSON object and the size of the `advanced_options` JSON object should not exceed 8 KB.
 The custom configurations must be compatible with the cluster components in the {{site.data.keyword.iae_full_notm}} software package you choose.

-**Note:** During cluster creation, the `ambari_config` JSON object is taken as is and if erroneous configurations are provided can lead to runtime failures of the jobs or worse, can result in cluster creation failures.
+During cluster creation, the `ambari_config` JSON object is taken as is and if erroneous configurations are provided can lead to runtime failures of the jobs or worse, can result in cluster creation failures.

 ## Creating a cluster with custom Ambari configurations using the IBM Cloud CLI

 Enter the following command to create a cluster with custom configurations by using the {{site.data.keyword.Bluemix_short}} CLI:
 ```
-bx resource service-instance-create <service instance name> ibmanalyticsengine <Plan name> <region> -p @<path to JSON file with cluster parameters> ```
+ibmcloud resource service-instance-create <service instance name> ibmanalyticsengine <Plan name> <region> -p @<path to JSON file with cluster parameters> ```

 The service creation JSON object has an optional `advanced_options` JSON object that hosts a nested JSON object called `ambari_config` which in turn can have one or more `config-groups` as nested JSON objects.
 ```